Apex Personal Fitness

 Communication between sessions matters.
 Can you text your trainer questions?
 Do they check in on recovery and adherence?
 This ongoing support often distinguishes mediocre training experiences from excellent ones.
 Per-session models sometimes discourage between-session communication because trainers aren’t compensated for that time.
 Monthly models create different incentives.

 Facility access often isn’t included.
 Personal training at commercial gyms typically requires separate gym membership.
 That $50 session actually costs $50 plus $30-50 monthly dues.
-Facilities like Apex Personal Fitness include gym access with training, eliminating the double billing.
+At Apex Personal Fitness, personal training is one flat monthly rate, so you are not paying a per-session fee on top of everything else.

 Is a Personal Trainer Worth the Cost